apptainer/singularity-userdocs/security_options.rst

 The ``capabiltiy add`` and ``drop`` subcommands will also accept the case insensitive keyword ``all`` to grant or revoke all Linux capabilities to a user or group.
+Similarly, the ``--add-caps`` option will accept the ``all`` keyword.
 Of course appropriate caution should be exercised when using this keyword.

 -------------------------------
 Security related action options